nvsblmike/Code-Django/README.md

 # Code-Django
-This is my first repository on Django web dev
+This is my first repository on Django web dev.
+Initial commit